shingieuihos/shingieuihos/README.md

 - 👋 Hi, I’m @shingieuihos
 - 👀 I’m interested in all things IT.
 - 🌱 I’m currently learning AWS cloud Computing
-- 💞️ I’m looking to collaborate on AWS cloud computing projects
+- 💞️ I’m looking to collaborate on AWS Cloud computing projects

 <!---